 The Honourable Joe E. Hershfield is an arbitrator and mediator with ADR Chambers.

 Joe retired early after 16 years as a judge of the Tax Court of Canada.
-He practised law in Manitoba for 15 years and was a tenured Professor at the University of Manitoba Law School for 9 years.
+He practised law in Manitoba for 15 years and was a tenured Associate Professor at the University of Manitoba Law School for 9 years.

-Joe has expertise in wills and trusts, succession, estate planning, business structures, corporate law with a focus on corporate reorganizations and acquisitions, cross-border transactions, securities, ownership structures (including partnerships, shareholder, syndicates, joint ventures and property co-ownership interests), contracts and commercial transactions, and senior housing.
-Several of these areas Joe feels lend themselves particularly well to mediation as a forum to resolve disputes (for example, disputes in the administration of wills and trusts or disputes amongst members of the variety of ownership structures employed by the parties).
+Joe has expertise in wills and trusts, succession, estate planning, business structures, corporate law with a focus on corporate reorganizations and acquisitions, cross-border transactions, securities, ownership structures (including partnerships, shareholders, syndicates, joint ventures and business and property co-ownership interests), contracts and commercial transactions, and senior housing.
+Several of these areas Joe feels lend themselves particularly well to mediation as a forum to resolve disputes (for example, disputes in the administration of estates and trusts or disputes amongst members of the variety of ownership structures employed by the parties).
 Having acted as an executor and trustee, and, as a partner in a law firm, he had first-hand experience dealing with conflicting interests in such areas as well as in many others.

 As a judge of a Superior Court, Joe had access to courses offered by the National Judicial Institute that helped train him on the skills of running settlement conferences.
 Joe’s experience allowed him to use such conferences as a means to successfully settle cases or give rise to consent judgments.